 Step 2: Material Selection

 Once documentation is approved, materials are sourced to match the job’s requirements.
-Copper conductors are chosen by wire gauge, stranding count and plating (bare copper, tinned copper or silver-plated for aerospace).
+Copper conductors are chosen by wire gauge, stranding count and plating (bare copper, tinned copper or silver-plated for high-temperature use).

 Insulation is selected for environmental performance: PVC for cost-effective harnesses, PTFE for high heat or cross-linked polyethylene for automotive engine compartments.
 Harness components such as housings, seals and secondary locks are specified by part number to avoid substitution.